 By Dr. Fadi Swaida

 Having a beautiful smile can make a big difference when it comes to feeling confident in the way you look.
 Unfortunately, as we get older, we tend to lose the very thing that makes our smile beautiful – our teeth.
 This is an exceedingly common problem across the world.
 Indeed, according to the National Insitute of Health, 3.75% of adults (ages 20 to 64) have no remaining teeth.
+And you can get one at Sunshine State Dentistry clinic in FL.

 Thankfully, dental science has progressed enough to come with a solution to this problem.
 Nowadays, anyone – no matter how old – can have a beautiful smile.
 One of the more common ways through which dentists are also to return your smile is through the use of dental implants.